w3slley/crane-ssh/README.md

 crane-ssh generate --help
 ```

 to see the necessary flags the command `generate` requires.

-The common usecase for this tool, and in fact the reason I built it, is to make the process of setting SSH key pairs with platforms like Github or Gitlab way easier.
 If you want to create a new SSH key pair and add the public key to your Github account, you would do something like:
 ```
 crane-ssh generate --host=github.com --alias=github.com --keyName=github
 ```